CityOfZion/neo-php/README.md

 # neo-php
-This project aims to be a full Neo RPC library written in PHP.
+This project aims to be a full Neo RPC and wallet library written in PHP.

 ## Work in progress.
 Frequently updated.
 Use at your own discretion!